Efficient discretisation of stochastic differential equations: Asymptotically efficient schemes

 \subsection{Efficient scheme}

 By Theorem~\ref{clt}, the asymptotic error distribution depends on $\{\pi^n\}$ only via $H$ in (\ref{H}), while the computational effort in \eqref{effort} does only via $G$.
-The smaller the $H$, the smaller the error.
-More precisely, for a discretisation scheme which satisfies the assumptions in Theorem \ref{clt} and (\ref{unifl2}), we have
+The smaller the $H$, the smaller the error. { In particular, under an additional assumption that $U^n(t)$ is uniformly square integrable, we have}

-with $\Theta(t,s)>0$ defined purely in terms of $\{X_s\}_{0\leq s \leq t}$, where we used (\ref{Uint}) and the independence of $W$ and $\hat W$.
-In the following theorem we give a lower bound on $H$, for a given $G$, and exhibit a scheme which attains it.
+with $\Theta(t,s)>0$ defined purely in terms of $\{X_s\}_{0\leq s \leq t}$, where we used (\ref{Uint}) and the independence of $W$ and $\hat W$. { See Remark~\ref{expl} below for an explicit expression of $\Theta.$} In the following theorem we give a lower bound on $H$, for a given $G$, and exhibit a scheme which attains it.

 \begin{thm} Let $t > 0$ and a locally integrable adapted process $G$ be given.
 Let $\{\eta_k\}$ be an increasing sequence of stopping times with $\lim_{k \to \infty}\mathbb{P}[\eta_k < t] = 0$.
-Let $\{\pi^n\}$ be a sequence of partitions satisfying (\ref{G}), (\ref{sumsq}), (\ref{sym}) and (\ref{H}) with a locally integrable process $H$ and $\tau = \eta_k$ for all $k$.
+Let $\{\pi^n\}$ be a sequence of partitions satisfying (\ref{sumsq}), (\ref{sym}) and (\ref{H}) with a locally integrable process $H$ and $\tau = \eta_k$ for all $k$.
 Then,

 If $G$ is positive and continuous on $[0,t]$, then the sequence $\{\pi^n\}$ defined as